 Further, if we are going to promote body positivity, and the right for women to make choices with their body, we must also support the right of women to wear hijabs or niqabs, to wear their hair in box braids or dreadlocks, and for all to celebrate their cultural traditions freely.

-Coloured women are subject to ridicule for things white women are praised for.
+Women of colour are subject to ridicule for things white women are praised for.
 For example, as a girl of Indian descent, for wearing henna or bindis, or having thick eyebrows, I would have been made fun of growing up.
 Now that it is adopted and encouraged in fashion magazines by famous white women, I no longer have to feel ashamed.
 This is ridiculous.

 If we celebrate International Women’s Day, we need to ensure we are not just celebrating white ,middle class, cisgender women, but also the diverse women of colour with struggles that deserve our honour and respect.
 I hope to live in a world where having an Aboriginal female CEO or prime minister isn’t unheard of.
 In order for this to be a real possibility we must break this cycle of ‘one voice’ feminism and speak to the struggles of women of colour, and not on their behalf.